11 Best Emails Manager Apps

 It enables data exports to Excel or CSV so you can manipulate your data however you want.
 And it sends a daily or weekly email report that shows you your email activity (or that of your team) for the previous day or the previous week (your choice).
 Perhaps most interesting is the "average email response time" report, which shows how quickly you and your team respond to emails.
 This is a critical KPI for sales and customer service teams!

-Pros: Easy to use, easy to set up teams or employees, and provides metrics/KPIs that aren't possible to get anywhere else.
+- Provides metrics/KPIs that aren't possible to get anywhere else.

-Cons: Free trial is limited to 30 days of email history.
+- Free trial is limited to 30 days of email history.

 Mailstrom is an email manager designed to help you manage emails more effectively.
 Instead of relying on artificial intelligence algorithms, Mailstrom amplifies human intelligence by identifying bundles of related emails and making it easy for you to act on them as a group.
 It can bundle emails according to their sender, subject, time, type, and more.
 You can then manage them in bulk just like you would normally.

 Mailstrom has an unsubscribe feature to stop unwanted newsletters and subscriptions from cluttering your inbox, and it also has a one-click block feature that instantly stops all future emails from a specific sender.